gyiptgyipt/loc_diff/README.md

 -Add [the Sonoma_Raceway model zip file](https://github.com/Htet-Wai-Yan-HWY/loc_diff/blob/main/Sonoma%20Raceway.zip) to your ~/.gazebo/model/ and extrect it to load in the gazeo world.

 -Run gazebo default(empty_world) and find Sonoma_Raceway in insert tab in the top-left corner of gazebo.
--And Save that world in (your_workspace)/gazebo/world/ .
+-And Save that world in (your_workspace)/gazebo/world/      and name that world as 'sonoma_raceway.world'

 ### Build the package in your workspace.